Tinnapop13/math-scrabble-with-vue/README.md

 # Vue 3 + Vite
 Scrabble Math Version for code learning
 ## todo
-- add rule to not insert differnt direction
-- fix getEquation (detect different seperate equation)
+- fix getEquation fix getEquation to get only one equation (detect that player has place tile that isReserved = false that didnt adjacent)